4d/docs/docs/FormObjects/properties_Appearance.md

 ## Horizontal Scroll Bar

-A tool allowing the user to move the viewing area to the left or right.
+An interface tool allowing the user to move the viewing area to the left or right.

+> Picture objects can have scrollbars when the display format of the picture is set to “Truncated (non-centered).”

+Available values:
+- Yes: The scrollbar is always visible, even when it is not necessary (in other words, when the size of the object contents is smaller than that of the frame).
+- No: The scrollbar is never visible.
+- Automatic: The scrollbar appears automatically whenever necessary and the user can enter text larger than the object width.

 #### JSON Grammar